Dolmant/LWEB/README.md

 fix emails for priority lending favicon uploading a new image should be easy.
 Create a script which uploads the high def files (convert, update code, etc)

+Instructions:
+1. Open up a terminal, navigate to this folder and type "git pull"
+2. Copy the new asset into the assets folder
+3. Open config.json and add an entry for the new asset This is a json file so it must follow the json format.
+Use a tool like https://jsonlint.com/ to validate your changes if you are unsure
+The format is as follows:
+{
+  "Category": [
+    {
+      "file": "image_name.jpg",
+      "test": "Image Description"
+    },
+    {
+      "file": "video_name.mp4",
+      "test": "Video Description"
+    }
+  ],
+  "Category2": [...etc]
+}
+Note that text is surrounded by quotation marks, items are comma separated and the last item in a list never has a comma after it (called a trailing comma).
+Make sure you select the correct extension for the asset type (.jpg for images, .gif or .mp4 for videos and .gltw for models)
+4. type "sh ./build.sh"
+5. type "git add -A"
+6. type "git commit -a -m "Insert comment here"
+7. type "git push"
+8. Wait 5 minutes and check the website has been updated.
+Dont forget to do a hard refresh using control + f5